 Trademark Opposition Attorneys

 We are highly experienced trademark opposition lawyers which has allowed us to perfect techniques that win TTAB cases.
-You can see the results we’ve achieved for our clients in the over 250 TTAB cases that we have handled.
+As a result, our win percentage in the TTAB is very high.
+You can see the results we’ve achieved for our clients in the over 300 TTAB cases that we have handled by clicking here.

 If you have concerns about a trademark application or need assistance with a trademark opposition, please contact us for a free consultation.